wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-connectivity/includes/3-optimize-connection.md

  :::image type="content" source="../media/3-no-hairpins.png" alt-text="A network with no hairpins":::

-You can test how close you are to an entry point to Microsoft’s global network, and to your organization network connection, with the **Office 365 Network Onboarding Tool**.
+You can test how close you are to an entry point to Microsoft's global network, and to your organization network connection, with the **Office 365 Network Onboarding Tool**.

 ## Bypass proxies, traffic inspection devices, and duplicate security